 Mastercard may conduct periodic reviews of an ADC Event or Potential ADC Event investigated by the responsible Customer to confirm that the Event has been fully contained.
-Should Mastercard determine that an Event certified by an officer of the responsible Customer as fully contained continues to place Accounts at risk of unauthorized disclosure, Mastercard will provide notice to the responsible Customer by way of an email message to the responsible Customer's Security Contact then listed in the Company Contact Management application.
+Should Mastercard determine that an Event continues to place Accounts at risk of unauthorized disclosure, Mastercard will provide notice to the responsible Customer by way of an email message to the responsible Customer's Security Contact then listed in the My Company Manager application.

-Within ten (10) business days of such notice, the responsible Customer must provide to Mastercard a remediation action plan describing the steps (and relevant dates of the steps) that the responsible Customer will take to ensure that Account data are no longer at risk of compromise.
+Within ten (10) business days of such notice, the responsible Customer must provide to Mastercard a remediation action plan describing the steps (and relevant dates of the steps)

+that the responsible Customer will take to ensure that Account data are no longer at risk of compromise.
 Failure to provide Mastercard with the remediation action plan within the 10-day time frame may result in a noncompliance assessment as described in section 10.7.